-If you are one of the approximately 37 million Americans who wears contact lenses, you may wonder what happens if your contacts get old.
+If you are one of the approximately 37 million Americans who wear contact lenses, you may wonder what happens if your contacts get old.
 Perhaps you are using contacts you got several years ago.
 Or you are trying to save money by wearing your two-week lenses over a more extended period.
 It may seem like a good idea, but wearing old contact lenses can damage your eye health.

 How do you know if your contacts are old?